hibbitts-design/docsify-this/README.md

 - 👩🏻‍💻🧑🏻‍💻 Join the [Docsify Discord](https://discord.gg/docsify) and visit the **#Docsify-This** Channel
 - Add a ⭐️ [star on GitHub](https://github.com/hibbitts-design/docsify-this) to the Docsify-This project repository

 Have you tried out Docsify-This?
-Share your [feedback about Docsify-This](https://forms.gle/ViYu2ZdPmj6PeQ439)
+Share your [experience with Docsify-This](https://forms.gle/ViYu2ZdPmj6PeQ439)

+> **Curious about using Markdown for open education, open publishing, or OER?**
+> If you're deciding which tool fits, or working through a migration, questions are welcome.
+[Get in touch →](https://hibbittsdesign.org/contact.html)

 By leveraging his extensive UX design expertise and systems-oriented approach, Paul helps teams and individuals utilize open content in a range of education and publication settings, especially in connection with his Markdown-based [Docsify](https://docsify.js.org/#/) and [Grav CMS](https://getgrav.org/) open-source projects.
 Professional services include user experience and workflow consulting, premium support subscriptions, workshops, and custom development.
-Sound of interest?
-Send a note to [paul@hibbittsdesign.org](mailto:paul@hibbittsdesign.org).
+For team or organization support, feel free to send a note to [paul@hibbittsdesign.org](mailto:paul@hibbittsdesign.org).

 ---